-The Health & Wellness Committee provides the opportunity for Student Affairs staff to engage and inform matters relevant to the well-being of our campus community.
-The committee will integrate the responsibilities of the former Alcohol and Substance Abuse Committee and the former Mental Health & Wellness Committee, and expand to include other compelling issues of wellness that may emerge each year.
+The Health & Wellness Committee provides the opportunity for Student Affairs staff to engage and inform matters relevant to the wellbeing of our campus community.
+The committee will integrate the responsibilities of the Alcohol and Substance Abuse Committee, the Mental Health & Wellness Committee and expand to include other compelling issues of wellness that may emerge each year.
 While the scope is broad, many wellness themes addressed in specific committees frequently overlap.
 Accordingly, this committee seeks to provide space to explore wellness at both micro- and macro-levels relevant to our community.
-During the first year, the committee's primary focus will be to honor the high priority goals carried forward from the Alcohol and Substance Abuse Committee and clarify additional goals from other wellness areas.
+Our primary focus will be to honor the high priority goals carried forward from the Alcohol and Substance Abuse Committee and clarify additional goals from other wellness areas.

 The Medical Review Committee is a subcommittee of the Committee on Academic Status.
-The MRC reviews petitions by students who, for medical reasons, seek accommodation or exemption from College policies, including housing and meal plan contracts and disability accommodations.
-The committee also advises the Dean of Students on the Medical/Emotional Emergency policy (MEEP).
+The MRC, which includes medical and mental health providers, reviews petitions by students who, for medical reasons, seek accommodation or exemption from College policies related to enrollment status, housing and meal plan contracts, and/or disability.
+The Committee also advises the Dean of Students on the Medical/Emotional Emergency Policy (MEEP).

 Parent & Family Programs